mat02/docker-whisper/README.md

 Part of the [Docker AI Stack](https://github.com/hwdsl2/docker-ai-stack) — deploy a complete self-hosted AI stack with a single command.

 Docker image to run a [Whisper](https://github.com/openai/whisper) speech-to-text server, powered by [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
-Provides an OpenAI-compatible audio transcription API.
+Provides OpenAI-compatible audio transcription and translation APIs.
 Based on Debian (python:3.12-slim).
 Designed to be simple, private, and self-hosted.

 **Features:**